Skip to main content

 FlagDescription

---uuid <worker-uuid>Worker to push.
-Defaults to the worker in the current directory (via geoengine.lock).
+--id <worker-id>Worker UUID to push.
+Defaults to the worker in the current directory via geoengine.lock.

 --tenant <tenant>Tenant to publish under.
-Defaults to your owned tenant.
+Defaults to your owned tenant, or prompts when more than one tenant is available.

 Run from your worker directory without any flags to push the latest production version: